FungAGE/starbase/README.md

 # `starbase` - Database of Starship Elements in Fungi :flying_saucer: :dna: :rocket: :mushroom:

+## Structure

+- This repo is for:
+  - code and files created by code
+- This repo is not for:
+  - database and other backend stuff

 ## Made Using the Following Resources/People

 ### Database frame work